xavdid/advent-of-code/solutions/2020/day_8/README.md

     pass
 ```

 That's some grade-A groundwork!
-Our little [VM](https://en.wikipedia.org/wiki/Virtual_machine) (a computer that exists entirely in software) has a pointer, accumulator, and a list of instrunctions:
+Our little [VM](https://en.wikipedia.org/wiki/Virtual_machine) (a computer that exists entirely in software) has a pointer, accumulator, and a list of instructions:

 ```py
 class VM: